-The good news is that you DON'T have to fork out nearly $600 and can get a decent Theragun alternative for half the price if you shop around.
+The good news is that there are many you DON'T have to fork out nearly $600 as there are many decent Theragun competitors for half the price if you shop around.
 We've researched some of the top brands on the market, and will be comparing our picks for top alternatives that have the most similar features to the Theragun.

 Before we go into detail though, you need to know about Theragun's strong points.